Link to VAT

 Ropivacaine

 Only the s-racemate was marketed; it should result in less chance of cardiac arrest than bupivacaine following overdose or IV administration but otherwise be clinically similar.
 See also this paper by Morrison 2000.
-A detailed meta-analysis s of its use in labour suggests that any clinical differences are minor.
-This paper from Washington University provides a concise summary.
+A detailed meta-analysis of its use in labour suggests that any clinical differences are minor.

-Eutectic mixture of local anaesthetics.
+EMLA is a eutectic mixture of 2.5% each lignocaine and prilocaine.
 Topical application provides good superficial skin anaesthesia.
-Information from the Astra-Zeneca site
+Information from Medicines.org.au

 Nerve Conduction